0x6f677548/podshell/readme.md

 ## Supported pod sources
 ### Docker (local)
 PodShell monitors your docker events and creates profiles for any running container.
-It does

 ### SSH (config)
-PodShell monitors your ssh config file and creates profiles based on Host config
+PodShell monitors your ssh config file and creates profiles based on Host config.

 ## Installation and usage
 ### Windows